VVill-ga/vvill.dev/content/projects/website.md

 ## The Story So Far

 This website has been a work in progress since...
 At least back in 2019.
 It may not look like that much, because really it's not.
-The biggest challange that I found in the "building a personal website" project wasn't the website itself, but making it personal.
+The biggest challenge that I found in the "building a personal website" project wasn't the website itself, but making it personal.
 This version took me a couple months to figure out.
 However, along the way I went through many learning curves of trying on